 - Quake engine: Quake I, Hexen II

-- Quake II Engine: Quake II, Heretic II, Daikatana, Soldier of Fortune
+- Quake II Engine: Quake II, Heretic II, Daikatana, Anachronox, Soldier of Fortune

-- id Tech 3 (aka the Quake III Arena Engine): Call of Duty 1, Quake III Arena (and by extension, Quake Live), American McGee's Alice, Return to Castle Wolfenstein, Star Trek Voyager: Elite Force (whose sequel uses a heavily modified version), Star Wars: Jedi Knight II - Jedi Outcast, Star Wars: Jedi Knight - Jedi Academy
+- id Tech 3 (aka the Quake III Arena Engine): Call of Duty 1, Quake III: Arena (and by extension, Quake Live), American McGee's Alice, Return to Castle Wolfenstein, Star Trek Voyager: Elite Force (whose sequel uses a heavily modified version), Star Wars: Jedi Knight II - Jedi Outcast, Star Wars: Jedi Knight - Jedi Academy

 - Unity 3D, while not a powerhouse of the likes of Unreal, has become quite popular with indie developers due to its low-to-zero price depending on the chosen version, liberal licensing and quick development time.
 Like most engines, it handles much of the grunt work required for games (rendering, collision, input, etc).
 However game entities are completely undefined outside of the concept of a game object, which is little more than a logical representation of a point in space.
 Everything else - including organizational structure, preservation of player data, and the like, is handled by the creator through a modular, component based system.

 - The Unreal Engine series by Epic Games (named for the Unreal series, which was the flagship series for it until the more commercially-profitable Gears of War took over the role)

-- Unreal Engine 1: Unreal I, Unreal Tournament, Rune, Star Trek The Next Generation Klingon Honor Guard, Deus Ex, The Wheel of Time, Clive Barkers Undying.
+- Unreal Engine 1: Unreal I, Unreal Tournament, Rune, Star Trek The Next Generation Klingon Honor Guard, Deus Ex, The Wheel of Time, Clive Barker's Undying.
 (And if they hadn't been canned, Jazz Jackrabbit 3D and a Hired Guns sequel to the old DOS /Amiga game.)

-- Unreal Engine 2 (and 2.5): Unreal Tournament 2004, BioShock, Splinter Cell, Deus Ex Invisible War, XIII, Rainbow Six 3, Red Steel, Tribes Vengeance, Red Orchestra, Killing Floor, Postal 2, SWAT 4, etc.
+- Unreal Engine 2 (and 2.5): Unreal Tournament 2004, BioShock, Splinter Cell, Deus Ex: Invisible War, XIII, Rainbow Six 3, Red Steel, Tribes: Vengeance, Red Orchestra, Killing Floor, Postal 2, SWAT 4, Thief: Deadly Shadows, etc.

-- Unreal Engine 3 also has it's own offshoot, the UDK (Unreal Developer Kit), a free version of Unreal Engine 3 (with low cost licensing for indie developers) designed to compete with Unity for the aforementioned indie developer market.
+- Unreal Engine 3 also has its own offshoot, the UDK (Unreal Development Kit), a free version of Unreal Engine 3 (with low cost licensing for indie developers) designed to compete with Unity for the aforementioned indie developer market.
 The two engines, both with high popularity in the indie community, have developed a bit of a Fandom Rivalry.

-- The NetImmerse/Gamebryo engine: Bully, Catherine, The Elder Scrolls from Morrowind to , Oblivion, Warhammer Online, Freedom Force, Fallout 3, Epic Mickey, Fallout: New Vegas, Prince of Persia 3D, Dark Age of Camelot, Simon the Sorcerer 3D, Star Trek: Bridge Commander
+- The NetImmerse/Gamebryo engine: Bully, Catherine, The Elder Scrolls from Morrowind to Oblivion, Warhammer Online, Freedom Force, Fallout 3, Epic Mickey, Fallout: New Vegas, Prince of Persia 3D, Dark Age of Camelot, Simon the Sorcerer 3D, Star Trek: Bridge Commander

-- Bethesda's Creation Engine, which, based on independent research, seems to be based on the same heavily modified Gamebryo Bethesda used in the Elder Scrolls series from Morrowind onwards.
-Used in Skyrim
+- Bethesda's Creation Engine (which, based on independent research, seems to be based on the same heavily modified Gamebryo Bethesda used in the Elder Scrolls series from Morrowind onwards) is used in Skyrim and Fallout 4.

 - Infocom's decades old Z-machine, still in use for Interactive Fiction.